 The UW Department of Family Medicine and Community Health (DFMCH) has long been a global health leader at the UW School of Medicine and Public Health (SMPH).
 Our department has a strong tradition of involvement in global and “g-local” work.
-DFMCH faculty and residents at our continuity clinics serve families facing refugee, immigrant or undocumented status who often face health realities witnessed in resource-limited global settings.
+DFMCH faculty and residents at our continuity clinics serve families with refugee, immigrant or undocumented status who often face health realities witnessed in resource-limited global settings.
 Through globally-minded faculty, fellows and residents, the DFMCH has been active on many continents.
 Some of these positions and activities have included:

 - President of the World Organization of Family Physicians (WONCA)